jjxxmiin/jjxxmiin.github.io/_posts/2024-04-18-Aliceinwonderland9.md

 “You did,” said the Mock Turtle.

-“Hold your tongue !” added the Gryphon, before Alice could speak again.
+“Hold your tongue!” added the Gryphon, before Alice could speak again.
 The Mock Turtle went on.

 “We had the best of educations—in fact, we went to school every day—”